 Let's Enjoy a Bath !

-If the bath is made to be relaxing then your pet will enjoy it and relax and not fight you like he hates it.
-Instead he will look forward to bath time making for a healthier, cleaner pet and happier you !
+If the bath is made to be relaxing then your pet will enjoy it and relax instead of fight you like he hates it.
+With these simple steps you can both look forward to bath time making for a healthier, cleaner pet and happier you !

 Prepare the Bath

 It will be much easier if you gather these few things before you get your pet ready for the bath.